• infobot@lakesoffire.org

 As a good steward of the natural setting and the principles of Burning Man, we ask that you help keep the site as a whole clean by picking up any Matter Out Of Place (M.O.O.P.) that you encounter during the event.
 We also ask that each participant be intentional about what is packed into Lakes of Fire to avoid creating unnecessary messes.

-To prevent MOOP before it happens, we suggest removing packaging where possible from food and personal care products and leaving “moopy” items like feathers, glitter, sequins, and other small objects at home.
+To prevent MOOP before it happens, we suggest removing packaging from food and personal care products where possible and leaving “moopy” items like feathers, glitter, sequins, and other small objects at home.
 If you smoke, please bring a portable ashtray for your cigarette butts.
 Gifting items to other participants is strongly encouraged!
-When making gifts however, please consider the potential footprint they might leave.
+When making gifts, however, please consider the potential footprint they might leave.
 Please bring enough trash bags and other waste receptacles to take all of your trash and recycling all the way home with you.
 It is very important participants do not dispose of garbage at rest stops, gas stations, etc. in nearby towns.
 Lastly, Leaving No Trace also means preserving anything natural to the environment that you may find in the woods.
 Please do not disturb wildlife or remove rocks, flowering plants, etc.

 It’s everyone’s job to Leave No Trace.
 If you have questions about LNT-related topics, feel free to stop by the Nexus during the event or email lnt@lakesoffire.org.